 Mayo Clinic's approach

 Mayo Clinic in Arizona has performed bariatric surgery procedures since 2001.
-Medically supervised interventions comprise: nutrition therapy, behavior modification, pharmacotherapy and weight-loss surgery, including laparoscopic adjustable gastric band, Roux-en-y gastric bypass and sleeve gastrectomy.
+Medically supervised interventions comprise nutrition therapy, behavior modification, pharmacotherapy and weight-loss surgery, including Roux-en-Y gastric bypass, sleeve gastrectomy, and biliopancreatic diversion with duodenal switch.
 Minimally invasive surgery is the preferred approach.
 For out-of-state patients, we offer efficient, condensed scheduling.
 We will work with providers in your area to meet your needs.

 Mayo Clinic conducts regular informational seminars for people interested in learning more about the medical and surgical options available through the Mayo Clinic Bariatric Program.
 The interactive seminars, conducted by doctors and other members of the bariatric treatment team, include: